Tech Article

 Autonomous tractors and harvesters can operate day and night.

-Specialised robots are also coming to market for niche or specialised farming applications, such as Naïo Technologies’ Ted vineyard robot.
+Specialized robots are also coming to market for niche or specialized farming applications, such as Naïo Technologies’ Ted vineyard robot.

 Other big advantages of using autonomous farming equipment are that time of day, shift length and downtime due to operator breaks or illness become things of the past.